Dyeing your hair is super fun, whether it’s a mild change or *WOW*. It’s a chance for renewal and can be a huge confidence booster.

 The hair dye you used transfers to the pillows when it is wet.
 Due to the moisture, it can stick to your pillows.

 Before you sleep with newly dyed hair, make sure that it is completely dry.
-Toweled dry or damp hair still contains moisture that will help the dye run or bleed through the pillow.
+Damp hair still contains moisture that will help the dye run or bleed through the pillow.
+Fully towel dry your hair.

 5. Wrap Your Pillow In An Old Towel Or Shirt